Chargeman Ken!

 Chargeman Ken! (チャージマン！, Chājiman Ken!) is a science fiction anime series created by Tetsuji Suzukawa and Eiji Tanaka and animated by Knack Productions (now ICHI Corporation) and Tama Production.
 It was directed by Noboru Miura and written by Masaaki Wakuda, Toyohiro Andō and Yoshio Tamado, with the characters designed by Tanaka.
-A total of 65 episodes were broadcast in syndication in various networks (it was broadcast in the Kantō region on TBS) from April 1 to June 28, 1974, in 10-minute slots from 5:30 to 5:40 PM, Monday through Friday.
+A total of 65 episodes were broadcast in syndication on various networks (it was broadcast in the Kantō region on TBS) from April 1 to June 28, 1974, in 10-minute slots from 5:30 to 5:40 PM, Monday through Friday.
 Each episode of the series is a self-contained story.
 Discotek Media currently licenses the series outside Japan.
+The anime was released to obscurity, but later gained cult attention for its extremely low budget and poor storytelling.

 Plot

 The story takes place in the year 2074, in a futuristic city where science has developed by leaps and bounds, and the Duralian aliens are planning to invade Earth.
 10-year-old Ken Izumi disguises himself as Chargeman and struggles to protect the Earth from the threat of the Duralians.